 3.1.13 Student Class Attendance and Excused Absences

-In addition, faculty are encouraged not to schedule examinations or require the submission of special assignments on the following days: the evening before as well as the first two days of Rosh Hashanah and Yom Kippur in the fall term, Good Friday and the evenings before and the first two days of Passover, Eid al-Fitr, Eid al-Adha, and the evenings prior to these holidays.
+In addition, faculty are encouraged not to schedule examinations or require the submission of special assignments on the following days: the evening before as well as the first two days of Rosh Hashanah, Yom Kippur, Diwali, Good Friday, the first two days of Passover, Eid al-Fitr, Eid al-Adha, and the evenings prior to these holidays.
 To facilitate planning for the potentially large number of absences on these days the University shall include the dates of these holidays in the academic calendar.
 Adjacent to each of these dates the academic calendar will include a reminder to consult the University policy on excused absences.
 The academic calendar will also include a link to a website that maintains interfaith calendars of primary sacred times for world religions.
 As retrieved on March 21, 2011, the address for this site is: http://www.interfaith-calendar.org.

 Absences due to serious personal illness (e.g., hospitalization, surgery, mental illness, or protracted medical illness or convalescence) shall also be recognized as excused absences.
-To validate such absences, the student should present evidence of the illness to the Dean's Office of his or her college.
+To validate such absences, the student should present evidence of the illness to the Dean's Office of their college.
 Supportive evidence will be provided on the student's request by the Student Health Services, Center for Counseling and Student Development, or other health care provider directly to the respective Dean.
 Students who experience long-term absences of a week or more should consult with their Assistant Dean; in such cases, it may be possible to negotiate with faculty for the opportunity to take an incomplete grade, or a withdrawal may be more prudent.
 The student's Assistant Dean will give guidance in these matters.
+(Rev. 12/2020)

 Students are not to be penalized if absent from an examination, lecture, laboratory, or other activity because of an excused absence.
-However, students are fully responsible for all material presented during their absence, and faculty are encouraged to provide opportunities, when feasible, for students to make up examinations and other work missed because of an excused absence.
+However, students are fully responsible for all material presented during their absence, and faculty members are encouraged to provide opportunities, when feasible, for students to make up examinations and other work missed because of an excused absence.

 Authority for excusing all class absences rests with the instructor, subject to the abovementioned guidelines.
-(Rev. 4/87; 3/95; 5/99; 4/10)
+(Rev. 4/87; 3/95; 5/99; 4/10, 5/11)